TheSwenson/Choose-Your-Adventure/user-stories.md

       <br><br>
 As a bored office worker I am looking for a way to live an exciting life vicariously through a fictional character online.
    - Come up with a good idea to write a CYOA story on.

+As a user, I would like to see simple animations that correspond with my choices in this Choose Your Own Adventure game

+As a user I would like to enter my name and have a personalized story that uses my name.

+As a user I would like a game that asks for my preferred pronouns to further personalize the story